 The National Disabled Veterans Winter Sports Clinic is the world leader in rehabilitation.

-Participating Veterans experience "Miracles on a Mountainside" as they are provided with training in adaptive Alpine and Nordic skiing, sled hockey, scuba diving, rock wall climbing and a number of other adaptive activities, sports and education.
+Participating Veterans experience "Miracles on a Mountainside" as they are provided with training in adaptive Alpine and Nordic skiing, sled hockey, scuba diving, rock wall climbing, and a number of other adaptive activities, sports, and education.

-The clinic, which began in 1987 with 90 participants, has grown to assist nearly 400 profoundly disabled Veterans.
+The clinic, which began in 1987 with 90 participants, has grown to assist nearly 400 profoundly disabled veterans.

 The website was created over 10 years ago with no major visual update, and its age was showing.
 With the organization migrating this site to a new content management system, this was a good time to rethink the site.
 This process started with rethinking the content structure.
 Thinking through clear calls to action on all pages, and driving the user to get involved with the clinic through volunteering, participating, or donating.